dennisbartol/Vue-Knowledge/various/vuejsOrg.md

 ### Vuejs.org

-Vuejs.org is the official website for Vue.js, the popular open-source JavaScript framework used to build user interfaces and single-page applications (SPAs).
+Vuejs.org is the official website for Vue.js, the popular open-source JavaScript framework used to build user interfaces and single-page applications (SPA's).

 It provides comprehensive documentation, guides, tutorials, and resources for developers to learn, use, and implement Vue.js effectively.